cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ### Reject the game

-And to test that too, why not have Alice reject the game?
+And to test that as well, why not have Alice reject the game?

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L86-L91]
 const rejectResponse: DeliverTxResponse = await aliceSigningClient.rejectGame(